epidrome/surfer/readme.markdown

 ---
 layout: page
-title: About
 permalink: about.html
 ---

+## Surf photography
+The photos in this digital album stand for a rather small and non representative sample of surf and photography.
+In my experience as a photographer and as a surfer, I have found that the best moments are to be experienced with full engagement and almost zero gadgets.

+## Some notes on image gallery software
 There is a lot of software available for managing image galleries.
-Of course, just like any piece of software, current digital photo albums make several assumptions that might not be suitable.
+Of course, just like any piece of software, current digital photo albums make several assumptions that might not be suitable, depending on the requirements.

 The specification I was looking for included: